MA / MSc, Postdoc, and Research Assistant Opportunities!

 Supervision: Dr. Gunilla Öberg (recent settler from Sweden), Dr. Susan Chiblow, (Anishnaabe, Garden River) and Dr. Niiyokamigaabaw Deondre Smiles (Ojibwe/Black/Swedish)

 Are you concerned about the negative impacts of chemicals on the environment?
 Are you passionate about Indigenous rights, stewardship, and self-determination?
-Do you want to transform the current system to a safer place for Indigenous and non-Indigenous people?
+Do you want to transform the current regulatory system to a safer place for Indigenous and non-Indigenous people?
 The Egesta Lab may be the next step in your academic or professional journey!

 The Egesta Lab, at the Institute for Resources, Environment, and Sustainability (IRES), is looking to fill 2-5 full-time positions in our new six-year-long project, based at UBC Vancouver.
 We are open to a wide range of experience levels and backgrounds.
 This includes people with a doctorate who are interested in pursuing a post-doc, people with an undergraduate interested in pursuing a masters, and people with relevant experience (from any kind of educational background) who would be interested in joining as a research assistant.